 Table 2: Throttle schedule for first simulation (passing maneuver)

 Time (sec) Throttle (%) 0 60 14.9 40 15 100 100 0 200 0

 The first column corresponds to time; the second column corresponds to throttle opening in percent.
 In this case no brake is applied (brake torque is zero).
 The vehicle speed starts at zero and the engine at 1000 RPM.
-Figure 12 shows the plot for the baseline results, using the default parameters.
+The following figure shows the plot for the baseline results, using the default parameters.
 As the driver steps to 60% throttle at

 t=0, the engine immediately responds by more than doubling its speed.
-This brings about a low speed ratio across the torque converter and, hence, a large torque ratio (see Figure 6 and Figure 11.
+This brings about a low speed ratio across the torque converter and, hence, a large torque ratio.
 The vehicle accelerates quickly (no tire slip is modeled) and both the engine and the vehicle gain speed until about

 t = 2 sec, at which time a 1-2 upshift occurs.
 The engine speed characteristically drops abruptly, then resumes its acceleration.
 The 2-3 and 3-4 upshifts take place at about four and eight seconds, respectively.
 Notice that the vehicle speed remains much smoother due to its large inertia.